Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/_index.md

 A session is a conversation between two partners.
 The session occurs at the protocol level and executes over a network connection.
 A session is established at a certain point in time and then is later disconnected.

 An established session is either active or inactive.
 An active session means that a transfer is using it.
 An inactive session remains established during a wait timeout; this is referred to as *session persistence*.
-After the timed- out session is closed, its associated connection is automatically closed.
+After the timed-out session is closed, its associated connection is automatically closed.

 You can also set the maximum number of simultaneous sessions using the UCONF parameter `cft.server.max_session`.
 The default value is 0  and the maximum number of supported simultaneous transfer is 2000 (2 x 1000).